British Fencing

-British Fencing (BF), formerly the British Fencing Association is the national governing body (NGB) for the Olympic sport of fencing in the British Isles (excluding the Republic of Ireland).
+British Fencing (BF), formerly the British Fencing Association is the national governing body (NGB) for the Olympic sport of fencing in the United Kingdom.

 History

 In 1902, the Amateur Fencing Association (AFA) was founded as the governing body for amateur fencing in the UK.
 The requirements for amateurism have now been dissolved, and professionalism is permitted in the UK, so in 1996 the name was changed to the British Fencing Association.
 (A membership body for professional fencing coaches, the British Academy of Fencing, was not founded in its current form until 1949).

 The AFA's had combined twin roles as both Home Country Governing Body for England and national governing body.
 In 2002 in response to public funding frameworks, a new, separate body - England Fencing - was formed specifically to carry out the certain governing body activities for England.
 Over time, the boundary between the two roles has eroded.

-In recent years, the 'Association' changed its legal status, and the organisation became British Fencing.

-In January 2011 British Fencing announced a five-year sponsorship deal worth £1 million with Beazley Group, the specialist Lloyd's insurer.
-Beazley was the principal sponsor – as well as the official insurer – of British Fencing until the end of 2015.

 In 2016 a second major sponsor was announced, and Wilkinson Sword became British Fencing's new principal sponsor.